jruots/criticaide/README.md

 ```

 ## Contributing
-This is a proof-of-concept project and we're excited to see it grow.
+This is a proof-of-concept project and I'm excited to see it grow.
 Contributions, ideas, and feedback are welcome!
 See our Contributing Guidelines for more information.

 ## License
 MIT License